Flupster/Murcord/README.md

 With murmur.ini edited we can now start the mumble server with `./murmur.x86`

+## Setting up the python authenticator

+Murcord needs to use python to control some aspects of mumble We expose this information to nodejs using redis pubsub
+Install redis  with `sudo apt install redis-server`
+Install python and pip with `sudo apt install python3 python3-pip`
+Install python dependencies manually with `pip3 install requests redis python-dotenv`
+Install ICE with `sudo apt install python3-zeroc-ice`

 ## Setting up the Bot

 Install node with `sudo apt install node`